 - Add the egg and vanilla extract and continue to mix until well combined.

 - In a small mixing bowl, whisk together the flour, baking soda and salt.
 Stir in the flour mixture to the butter and sugar mixture and mix until well combined.

 - Using a cookie dough scooper or making the dough into 1 inch balls.
-Roll in white granulated sugar if you desire and place on to baking sheet.
-Using a fork, press down on each ball of dough to slightly flatten and creating a criss-cross pattern.
+Roll in white granulated sugar if you desire and place onto baking sheet.
+Using a fork, press down on each ball of dough to slightly flatten, creating a criss-cross pattern.

 - Bake for 8-9 minutes.
 Let cool on the baking sheet for a few minutes and then transfer to a wire rack.

 - These keep well for a couple of days in an airtight container.